|Contact Details||Irish Deaf Society

 - Irish Sign Language is the first and/or preferred language of 5000 Deaf people in Ireland and approximately 40,000 people in general will communicate in ISL (family, friends, co-workers, etc).

-- Irish Sign Language is the indigenous language of the Deaf community and research shows that sign languages are full languages with its own complex linguistic structure, rules and features.
-It is a visual and spatial language with its own distinct grammar and not only is it a language of the hands, but also of the face and body.
+- Irish Sign Language is the indigenous language of the Deaf community and research shows that sign languages are full languages with their own complex linguistic structure, rules and features They are visual and spatial languages with their own distinct grammar and not only are they languages of the hand, but also of the face and body.

 - Irish Sign Language is different from all other sign languages such as British Sign Language, American Sign Language etc.